magnetic flux density (B)

 where D is the electric flux density (also known as the electric displacement, E is the electric field strength (electric intensity), and ε is the permittivity.

 This correspondence, however, a legacy from magnetostatics, is misleading.
-In a dielectric medium the electrical force exerted upon a free charge is proprtional to E, not D. On the other hand, in a magnetic material, the magnetic force that is exerted upon a moving charge is proportional to B, not H. Thus, in the sense that E is the electric field for free charges, B is the magnetic "field" for moving charges.
+In a dielectric medium the electrical force exerted upon a free charge is proportional to E, not D. On the other hand, in a magnetic material, the magnetic force that is exerted upon a moving charge is proportional to B, not H. Thus, in the sense that E is the electric field for free charges, B is the magnetic "field" for moving charges.
 Unfortunately, H bears the title that describes B's function.

 The magnetic flux density can also be defined in terms of the effects the field has, for example, by B = F / qvsinθ, where F is the force a moving charge q would experience if it was traveling at a velocity v in a direction making an angle θ with that of the field.